YannisVoet/Sylvester/README.txt

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 References:
-[1] Y. Voet, Preconditioning techniques for generalized Sylvester matrix equations [2] R. Vázquez.
+[1] Y. Voet.
+Preconditioning techniques for generalized Sylvester matrix equations [2] R. Vázquez.
 A new design for the implementation of isogeometric analysis in Octave and Matlab: Geopdes 3.0.
 Computers & Mathematics with Applications, 72(3):523–554, 2016.
 [3] Z. Bai and D. Skoogh.
 A projection method for model reduction of bilinear dynamical systems.
 Linear algebra and its applications, 415(2-3):406–425, 2006.
 [4] P. Benner and T. Breiten.
 Low rank methods for a class of generalized Lyapunov equations and related issues.
 Numerische Mathematik, 124(3):441–470, 2013.